AxerTheAxe/desk-exec/README.md

 # Toggles the searching of the default XDG data directories
 xdg_default_dirs = true

-# List of custom search directories
+# List of custom search directories in order of precedence
 dirs = []
 ```